History of rail transportation in the United States: Impact on American economy and society

+The railroad produced as profound a change in the 19th century as electricity did in the 20th century.
+As historian Chester Wright put it, "Its revolutionizing effects can scarcely be exaggerated."
+The first transcontinental railroad cut the time it took to get across the country from months down to days.
+Even more importantly, it cut freight rates down to a small fraction of what they had been with wagon transport.

+Water transportation was cheaper than rail but slower, and river routes tended to be more circuitous than rail routes.
+When rail lines were built, they typically captured virtually all the passenger business and much of the freight business.
+Water carriers were forced to cut their freight rates in order to preserve market share.
+All forms of economic activity increased significantly in the 19th century as a result of low-cost rail transportation.
+As historian George Rogers Taylor put it, “The magnitude of this change was so great as to permit a major revolution in domestic commerce.”

 According to historian Henry Adams the system of railroads needed:

 the energies of a generation, for it required all the new machinery to be created—capital, banks, mines, furnaces, shops, power-houses, technical knowledge, mechanical population, together with a steady remodelling of social and political habits, ideas, and institutions to fit the new scale and suit the new conditions.
 The generation between 1865 and 1895 was already mortgaged to the railways, and no one knew it better than the generation itself.
 The impact can be examined through five aspects: shipping, finance, management, careers, and popular reaction.